This Ties That Bind Us is sponsored by Matt The Carpet Guy.

 The nonprofit begins working with students in ninth grade, continuing through high school and for one year after graduation.
 The organization offers mentoring, tutoring, awards, and field trips designed to help students stay on track.

-Executive Director and Founder Fay Blake said her own childhood experiences inspired the organization.
+Executive Director and Founder Fay Blake said her own childhood experiences inspired the organization, including the support she received from her family.

 "If somebody were to ask me [to] kind of look back on the 10-year-old child, if I thought I would be in this space at this time, I would have told them, 'Absolutely not.'
 My childhood did not lend itself to me being anything but probably a statistic," Blake said.